cwt-wa/cwt/migration.md

 pgloader mysql://root:cwt@localhost/db10838396-cwt pgsql://postgres:postgres@localhost/migration
 ```

 Once that's done and the issues logged by `pgloader` have been resolved, one can proceed by running the CWT 6 Flyway migration.
-This thankfully work on top of the existing CWT 5 schema without conflicting.
+This thankfully almost entirely works on top of the existing CWT 5 schema without conflicting.
+You only must not run the `V0_1_0_23__serial.sql` migration.

 The Flyway configuration could look like this:

 ```properties
 flyway.url=jdbc:postgresql://127.0.0.1:5432/migration